• Skip to primary navigation

 Variations

 Roasted butternut squash really is the star of this dish, but that doesn't mean that you cant add plenty of other vegetables too.
-You could roast courgette, aubergine and bell pepper at the same time as the butternut squash and still it all in to the rice.
+You could roast courgette, aubergine and bell pepper at the same time as the butternut squash and still it all into the rice.

 If you want to give this dish a green veggie boost, then stir in some spinach or peas a few minutes before serving.
 You could also serve it with some Crispy Kale Chips on top.